Bioinfo-skills-2022-CLIMB-VM/The-value-and-use-of-containers/README.md

 At runtime images become containers.

 ### Volumes ###
-Volumes are used to mount data so it can be accessed by a container.
+Volumes are used to mount data in Docker so it can be accessed by a container.

 ## Docker ##